 The International Office's Web site also provides a link to the Community Council for International Students

-(CCIS), an all-volunteer group dedicated to making new students feel welcome in this country and at Northwestern University by offering a variety of social and informational programs.
+(CCIS); an all-volunteer group dedicated to making new students feel welcome in this country and at Northwestern University by offering a variety of social and informational programs.
 CCIS was founded in 1971 by a group of women who had lived and/or traveled extensively in other countries.
 The original mission holds true today: "to provide a cross-cultural exchange of ideas, information, and friendship."
 Since then, more than 4,500 students from over 60 countries have found CCIS to be a wonderful resource for making their stay in the United States easier and more enjoyable.
-The PhD Project

 As stated on their Web site, the PhD Project